ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 ---

 Maintaining a package can be a lonesome activity, which sometimes poses a problem if you prefer team work or if you encounter a very thorny-for-you problem.
-Beside belonging to a supportive community of maintainers, like rOpenSci :wink:, for collaborative help and commiseration, you can try to build a community of contributors around your package!
+Beside belonging to a supportive community of maintainers (like rOpenSci :wink:), for collaborative help and commiseration you can try to build a community of contributors around your package!
 In this post, we'll underline one tool helping you towards that goal: "help wanted" issues, with which your repository could attract, and retain, new developers!

 _Note that this post uses GitHub-specific terminology like issues and labels.
 If you use GitLab or another git platform, there's probably an equivalent. :slightly_smiling_face:_